Noël Coulet

 Noël Coulet (4 October 1932 – 15 January 2023) was a French academic and medieval historian.

 Biography

 Born on 4 October 1932, Coulet took preporatory classes at the Lycée Thiers, where he was notably taught by Henri Coulet and Marc Soriano.
 During his doctoral studies, he was a student of Georges Duby.
-After his thesis titled Aix-en-Provence, espace et relations d'une capitale, mi-XIVe - mi-XVe s., he researched Provence during the 14th and 15th Centuries and particuarly focused on religious history.
+After his thesis titled Aix-en-Provence, espace et relations d'une capitale, mi-XIVe - mi-XVe s., he researched Provence during the 14th and 15th Centuries and particularly focused on religious history.
 He was a professor emeritus of medieval history at the University of Provence.

 Coulet died in Aix-en-Provence on 15 January 2023, at the age of 90.